 With me on the call this morning are:

-In the 2nd quarter, Coors Light global volume (including our proportional percentage of MillerCoors volumes) increased nearly 5% versus a year ago.
-Coors Light grew more than 30% in the United Kingdom and even faster in Mexico and Latin America, underscoring the increasingly important role of MCI in the company.
-Coors Light underperformed in the U.S. and in Canada, and we continue to implement plans to reverse this trend.
-Molson Canadian volume in Canada was even with prior year, while Coors Banquet grew volume and share in both the U.S. and Canada.
+In the 3rd quarter, Coors Light global volume (including our proportional percentage of MillerCoors volumes) decreased approximately 1% versus a year ago due to underperformance in Canada and the U.S., and we are implementing plans to reverse the trends in these markets.
+Meanwhile, Coors Light grew more than 15% in the United Kingdom and much faster in Latin America, and Coors Banquet grew share in both the U.S. and Canada.

-Our International business continued improving its top-line performance by growing volume and net sales at double-digit rates.
-Coors Light more than doubled in Mexico and Latin America – on top of strong growth last year -- and volume grew significantly in India.
+Our International business continued improving its top-line performance by growing volume and net sales at double-digit rates in the quarter.
+Coors Light continued to grow at strong double-digit rates in Latin America -- and volume more than doubled in India.

-Now, I'll turn it over to Gavin to give 2nd quarter financial highlights and perspective on the balance of 2014.
+Now, I'll turn it over to Gavin to give 3rd quarter financial highlights and perspective on the 4th quarter.
 Gavin...